Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Introduction

 \textbf{Question: \textit{Can realistic-width neural networks be accurately described by their infinite-width feature-learning limits?}}

 We attempt to answer this question by training networks of varying widths on vision and language tasks for realistic datasets and architectures.
-We put all of our networks in $\mu$-parameterization, adopting the package \cite{mup} introduced in \cite{yang2021tuning}.
-We give an affirmative answer to the above question in the online setting.
-Concretely, we focus on on the online setting, where data is not repeated during SGD, and track the following quantities across widths: \begin{itemize} \item the losses throughout training; \item the predictions of the networks on individual points throughout training; \item the learned representations, summarized by the feature kernels; preactivation distributions; and, for transformers, attention matrices; \item and dynamical phenomena such as the edge of stability governing the top Hessian eigenvalues, as well as large learning rate and small batch size effects on the loss. \end{itemize} On each of these metrics, we show that sufficiently wide neural networks converge to consistent behavior across widths.
+Concretely, we focus on on the online setting, where data is not repeated during SGD, and track the following quantities across widths: \begin{itemize} \item The losses throughout training. \item The predictions of the networks on individual points throughout training. \item The learned representations, summarized by the feature kernels preactivation distributions and, for transformers, their attention matrices. \item Dynamical phenomena such as the edge of stability governing the top Hessian eigenvalues, as well as large learning rate and small batch size effects on the loss. \end{itemize} On each of these metrics, we show that sufficiently wide neural networks converge to consistent behavior across widths.
 In Figure \ref{fig:main_highlights}, we show loss curves, logit predictions, and attention matrices approach consistent behavior as width is increased across several architectures and datasets.
-We further observe that the widths which achieve this consistent behavior are within the range of those used in practice.
+We further observe that the widths that achieve this consistent behavior are within the range of those used in practice.
 We use large-width consistency as a proxy for achieving the limiting infinite-width behavior.
-We stress that this observed consistency is a property of networks in mean field/$\mu$P parameterization but is not present in other parameterizations which also give an infinite width limit like NTK parameterization (See Appendix \ref{app:NTK_vs_MF} for a comparison).\looseness=-1
+We stress that this observed consistency is a property of networks in mean field/$\mu$P parameterization but is not present in other parameterizations which also give an infinite width limit like NTK parameterization (See Appendix \ref{app:NTK_vs_MF} for a comparison). \looseness=-1

-We say that a network property is consistent if beyond some width, its values all lie within some small interval with high probability.
+We say that a network property is consistent if, beyond some width, its values all lie within some small interval with high probability.
 We measure consistency by showing that a quantity's deviations between successive widths decrease as the widths are increased, and that its value for narrower networks systematically approaches its value for the largest trained network.